Mawgamoth/BQMongoTest/README.md

 BQMongoTest
 ===========

-Preliminary database test for BrowserQuest, it is currently not integrated BrowserQuest and is stand alone.
+Preliminary database test for BrowserQuest, it is currently not integrated into BrowserQuest and is stand alone.

 To run the script: